-SYNCore FIFO compiler helps you create FIFO models for your designs.
+The SYNCore FIFO compiler helps you create FIFO models for your designs.
 These FIFO models are written out in Verilog and can be synthesized as well as simulated.
 A testbench is generated for this purpose.

-For more information about the SYNCore FIFO compiler, refer to the following: • The built-in FIFO Compiler document, which you access from the SyncFifo Info button. • The Synplicity tool synthesis tool online help, where you can
+For more information about the SYNCore FIFO compiler, refer to the following:

+- The built-in FIFO Compiler document, which you access from the SyncFifo Info button. - The Synplicity tool synthesis tool online help, where you can access information for the following from the online help Contents:

-The Synplicity tool synthesis tool online help, where you car access information for the following from the online help Contents: In the window that opens, select sfifo\model and click Ok.
+In the window that opens, select sfifo_model and click Ok.
 This opens the first screen of the wizard.